Gum lift: Gingivectomy by electrosurgery

-Electrosurgery is defined as “the intentional passage of high frequency waveforms or currents through tissues of the body to achieve a controllable surgical effect” and has been used for over 50 years in dentistry.
+Electrosurgery is defined as "the intentional passage of high frequency waveforms or currents through tissues of the body to achieve a controllable surgical effect" and has been used for over 50 years in dentistry.

 The presence of a circuit is essential for the process in order for a current to flow; changing the mode of activation of this current enables electrosurgery to both cut and coagulate the oral soft tissues, resulting in minimal bleeding and a clear field of view for the clinician.

 Radiofrequency alternating current is used to heat the gingival tissues.
 The rapid alternating polarity in electrosurgery (300 kHz to 4 mHz) causes oscillation of the ions within the gingival cells resulting in friction being generated, which in turn converts electrical energy to thermal energy.
-As the temperature is increased above 60 degrees C, the processes of protein coagulation and desiccation occur in which the water content of the cells is driven out.
-Desiccation coagulation is essential in order to achieve haemostasis and is continued until all the water is dissipated or until the temperature reaches 100 degrees C, whereby vaporisation of the cells occurs.
+As the temperature is increased above 60 °C, the processes of protein coagulation and desiccation occur in which the water content of the cells is driven out.
+Desiccation coagulation is essential in order to achieve haemostasis and is continued until all the water is dissipated or until the temperature reaches 100 °C, whereby vaporisation of the cells occurs.

 There are two types of electrosurgical units; monopolar and bipolar.

 Monopolar units require a separate electrode which is usually in the form of a plate that the patient is lay on.
 The current passes through the patient's oral cavity through a wire as it completes the circuit from the active electrosurgical unit to the secondary return electrode, cutting the oral tissues as heat is produced.

 Bipolar units do not require a patient return electrode as the active and return functions are performed by the cutting tip alone.
 Two electrodes are present on the cutting tip of the bipolar device and the current travels between these, consequently removing the need for a plate.
 Only the tissue contacted is included in the electrical circuit and a wider cut is achieved by this method.